unt-libraries/untl-metadata-documentation/docs/fields/subject.rst

     -   Use appropriate capitalization, punctuation, etc. depending on the type of subject
     -   Terms from controlled vocabularies must use the exact formatting prescribed by the source
-    -   Choose the appropriate subject type from the [controlled vocabulary][]
+    -   Choose the appropriate subject type from the `controlled vocabulary <https://digital2.library.unt.edu/vocabularies/subject-qualifiers/>`_

+.. _subject-keywords:

 Keywords and Phrases (KWD)
 --------------------------

+.. _subject-kwdformat:

 Formatting Keywords
 ^^^^^^^^^^^^^^^^^^^